 “From a humanitarian standpoint, if we can’t provide them with health care should we really be locking them up?”
 Karen asks.

 Addressing the question has helped some of Karen’s colleagues.
 Earlier this year, Upstate Hospital in Syracuse did a symposium on social justice in health care.
 A friend of Karen’s that she had worked with for years presented and acknowledged Karen’s research.

 “She said ‘I’d like to thank my good friend Dr. Karen Buck whose research aided much of this presentation today,’” Karen said.
 “I felt such a significant sense of accomplishment and I wish my parents could’ve been here to see it.”

 Family is very important to Karen.
-She was incredibly happy to have the support of her son Erich Haney (pictured at the top with Karen) at her dissertation defense and to celebrate with him when they realized she successfully completed the program.
+She was incredibly happy to have the support of her son Erich Haney (pictured at the top with Karen) at her dissertation defense, and to celebrate with him when she successfully completed the program.
 She hopes she’s been a consistent role model for education for him and her younger son, Matthew Haney.

 Karen’s two kids always inspire her and make her proud each and every day.
 Erich graduated from SUNY Stony Brook with a degree in economics and currently works in the Syracuse area while Matthew is a trained welder and works at Tops Friendly Markets.
 Karen’s husband, Tom Buck, continues to work at Raymour and Flanigan as well.
 They married in 2013 and now reside in Camillus.

 Education has always run in the family.
 Her eldest sister Deb Montroy (Turtle Clan) set the educational example early by attending college and going back to get advanced degrees.
 This past December, Karen’s younger sister Joann Fregin Trice (Turtle Clan) defended her dissertation from the same program at St. John Fisher College while her youngest sister Jennifer DiBello (Turtle Clan) is working toward a PhD at Syracuse University.